Submitty/submitty.github.io/_docs/developer/migrations.md

 NOTE: Some mandatory installation updates _should not be implemented_ via the migration system if automatic updates may be problematic due to customized installation.
-For example, Submitty updates will not attempt to automatically edit the Apache configuration.
+For example, Submitty updates should not attempt to automatically edit the Apache configuration.
 PR's requiring manual system administrator edits before/after installation should be prefixed by `[SYSADMIN ACTION]`.